sweetkimchi/cellularautomata/README.md

 components (MVC) are working together by informing each other of its states but do not specifically have to know the inner-workings of each class in order to cooperate.
 One simplification for the resource property file is that the language (English) is currently stored as a private static final String rather than by being determined by an input to the main class.
+Another simplification is that the current method of updating the Grid is by clearing all the Rectangles and re-adding them all one-by-one, while it would be better in the future to instead simply change the color of each of these Rectangles.

 Interesting data files: (Jiyun) I manually tested out the templates and have selected the ones that produce interesting results.
 I think all the templates are worth your time to checkout.
 I tried to "